khrona/UnityAwe/README.md

+# Web-Browsing in Unity3D

 UnityAwe is a Unity3D wrapper for the Awesomium Web-Browser Framework.
 It allows you to render and interact with web-pages within any Unity3D scene.

+## How Do I Use This?

 Simply add `WebTexture.cs`, `WebCoreHelper.cs`, and `AwesomiumMono.dll` to your assets folder and drag the "WebTexture" script onto any game object or GUI texture.
+To build AwesomiumMono, please check out khrona/AwesomiumSharp on GitHub.

 Be sure to also include the contents of the Awesomium SDK (everything within the `build/bin/release` folder in the SDK) in your assets folder and in Unity's editor folder.

-To build AwesomiumMono, please check out khrona/AwesomiumSharp on GitHub.

-Unity's Editor folder locations:
+### Unity's Editor folder locations:

 Windows = `C:\Program Files\Unity\Editor`